-Facebook also announced that they were bringing Facebook Messenger to the platform so that you can chat and join games with friends even easier than before.
+Facebook has also brought Facebook Messenger to the platform so that you can chat and join games with friends even easier than before.

 The Quest 2 features a new fitness dashboard called Meta Move.
 This shows you real-time fitness stats about your play session including:

 - Per-Game Move Stats